Add a rule for detecting static access inside of @spina-wrapped classes.

 decorated with @spina (at least for now).
 It will detect static member

-accesses within member functions and static functions (although inside
+accesses within member functions and static functions.
+It also includes

-fixer that will add the declare ['constructor'] line to the beginning
+a fixer that will add the declare ['constructor'] line to the

-of the class (if it's not already present) and then replace said
+beginning of the class (if it's needed and not already present) and then

 • Ran unit tests.